AryanRogye/ComfyNotch/README.md

    - Users on macOS 13 and below may experience crashes or missing functionalities.
    - No plans for backward compatibility, but feel free to open an issue if needed.

-2. ** Monitor Switching (Solved) **
-   - Switching monitors causes the app to lose positioning, not returning to the laptop screen.
-   - Resolving this is also a priority.

-3. **Scroll Logic (for most MacOS)**

-## 👏🏽 Fixed Issues
-1. **Display Issues**
-   - After closing and reopening the laptop, the app display may appear distorted or glitchy.
-   - Fixing this is a priority once I know how to lol.

 ---

 ## ✅ **Planned Features & Improvements**